 “You are what you think.”

-How does negativity affect your son’s healthy development?
+How does negativity affect your son’s health and wellbeing?
 We all have private conversations with ourselves.
 It is those conversations that neuroscientists have discovered are naturally more negative than positive, with children’s inner voices being particularly negative, usually driven by doubt, fear, and shame.

 Have you ever heard your son ask questions like, “Do you think Steve likes me?”
 In his head, it’s likely to materialise into “Does Steve like me?
 Of course he doesn’t.
 I’m not cool enough.”
 It’s these negative thoughts that are likely to be repeated over and over.